robbelouwet/masterthesis-forkskinny/reports/second_semester/week8.md

 you provide as buffer for the counter?
 Again, things like these are ambiguities that only arise when you start implementing.
 For now I went with this approach: {N || f⁰f¹f² || 0⁶¹ || ctr} and designate TK3 for the counter value (so counter has TK3 as 64-bit buffer to hold its value).
 This does mean that you can only encrypt 2048 petabyte (2^64).

+# Saturday

+Continued implementing PAEF.
+I've implemented the first part where the associated data blocks are encrypted, but I still need to test.